PFlow Retrofits Two Lifts in Single Shaft to Keep Supplies Moving at Large VA Hospital

 The hospital opened in 1967 with a unique logistical feature – three chain-driven vertical conveying systems to move supplies between the medical supply room in the basement and each of the five patient care floors.
 Two “clean-side” conveyors in one shaft carried new supplies up, and one “dirty-side” conveyor in a separate shaft carried used supplies down to the basement for disposal.
 The conveyors carried the supplies in custom plastic totes that rested on a series of two lift-arm sets (aka “forks”), spaced out along the revolving chains that moved them up and down, much like a carousel.
 The totes, which had to be a specific size and dimension to rest properly on the forks, were manually placed on and removed from the forks at each level.

-The system, called a TrayVeyor, worked well for over 40 years, but eventually became antiquated technology.
-Compounding it was obsolete, the specific plastic totes were difficult to replace and the system designer had gone out of business.
-In looking for a solution to replace the system, the VA Hospital turned to Arco Construction, an American Service-Disabled Veteran Contractor based in Florida with whom they had worked on other projects.
+The system, called a TrayVeyor, worked well for over 40 years, but eventually the technology became outdated.
+In addition to this, the specific plastic totes were difficult to replace and the system designer had gone out of business.
+To look for a solution to replace the system, the VA Hospital turned to Arco Construction, an American Service-Disabled Veteran Contractor based in Florida with whom they had worked on other projects in the past.

 Arco quickly found that a solution would not be easy.
 The elevator and lift companies that they initially contacted could not work within the parameters of the existing shaftways.
 Not only were the shafts extremely tight, but they had also been used to route utility lines and other connections over the course its life.
 Either a new shaft or shafts would need to be constructed, or the supplies would need to be transported by hospital staff members on carts via the standard elevators.
 This option would require additional personnel, and create additional traffic on an elevator system already in constant use.